sosy-lab/benchexec/doc/benchexec.md

 Inside a `<tasks>` tag there can also exist `<includesfile>` tags, which contain a file-name pattern that points to so-called "set" files.
-This set files are expected to contain a file-name pattern on each line, and `benchexec` will treat these patterns as specified with `<include>`.
+These set files are expected to contain a file-name pattern on each line, and `benchexec` will treat these patterns as specified with `<include>`.

 The tags `<exclude>` and `<excludesfile>` can be used to exclude tasks